telefonicaid/iotagent-json/docs/usermanual.md

 }
 ```

-It would generate an entity like the following one
+It would persist an entity into the Context Broker like the following one:

 ```json
 {